Standards of Practice and Information Notes

 Standards of Practice builds on the principles of professionalism.

-Standards of Actuarial Practice (SAPs) and Advisory Practice Notes (APNs) are practice area specific standards and advisory notes.
+Standards of Actuarial Practice (SAPs), Advisory Practice Notes (APNs) and Information Notes (Ins) are practice area specific standards, advisory notes and information notes.
 These are issued by Council to assist members in carrying out their professional responsibilities.

 Standards of Practice are issued per practice area